Hello 👋, I'm Patrik

 Having a proxmox host going 0 byte disk sure was interesting.
 So much strange things happening when disk runs out - ended up getting to bored and just rebooted after putting disk back.

 It's gonna be a long time before letting LLMs run normal people browsers will be a non idiotic thing to do.
 "Our testing has identified scenarios where Claude could be manipulated to: Extract and share sensitive information with bad actors.
 Delete important files.
 Perform unintended actions on websites that could result in harm to you or others.".
-I mean this is from the actual providers own support article... https://support.anthropic.com/en/articles/12012173-getting-started-with-claude-for-chrome
+I mean this is from the actual providers own support article... support.anthropic.com/en/artic

 Tip of the day: Remember to set the right power profile when working on a laptop.
 "Balanced" is turtleemoji throttling